bowmnath/cis-351-w22/activities/week-12-recursion-cache.md

 7. Consider the setup below.
    This time, the value of `b` was stored on the stack.
    Write code to swap the values of `a` and `b`.
+   Note that in this case,
-   Your code does not need to be in a function.
+   you code would need to occur before `fun` returns.
+   Otherwise, `b` will have been removed from the stack.
    ```
    .data